rocky1638/rocky1638.github.io/content/database-replication.md

 #### pros

-- [p] All followers are guaranteed to have up-to-date data, even if the leader fails.
+- All followers are guaranteed to have up-to-date data, even if the leader fails.
-- [p] Reads are fast.
+- Reads are fast.

 #### cons

-- [c] Writes are significantly slowed down, as all followers must update before the write completes.
+- Writes are significantly slowed down, as all followers must update before the write completes.
-- [c] Writes are blocked if any followers are down.
+- Writes are blocked if any followers are down.

 ### asynchronous replication